By Law of Dauphin County Bar Association

 Section 3.
 Each member of the Association, unless the dues are waived by the Board of Directors as hereinafter provided, shall pay annually an amount to be determined by the Board of Directors, subject to the approval of the membership after written notice thereof, plus the current amount of the Pennsylvania Bar Association dues of the member in said Association.
 Said amount shall be due and payable in advance on the first day of January of each year.
 New members shall not be required to pay dues for the period of the quarter of the fiscal year in which they are admitted to membership.

 Section 4.
 Members who have not paid their current dues within sixty (60) days after billing due date shall be reported, at the end of the period, by the Treasurer to the Board of Directors, who shall consider the matter at its first meeting thereafter.
 The delinquent members shall have written notice of arrearages e-mailed to them by the Treasurer.
 Delinquent members, at the next regular meeting of the Board of Directors held not less than thirty (30) days after such notice, upon action by the Board of Directors, shall have their membership suspended.
 A suspended member shall be notified of the action of the Board, the consequences of suspension, and actions necessary to rectify a suspended status.
 A suspended member may not hold any office or position in the Association, serve as a member of any committee, or attend any meeting of the Association, receive any of its publications, notices or other communications, or otherwise have any of the privileges of membership.
 If the suspended member has not paid their current dues within sixty (60) days of becoming a suspended member, then upon written notice by the Treasurer to the suspended member and the Secretary, the suspended member will be stricken from the rolls by the Secretary.
-Such former members shall be reinstated only upon the payment of the respective arrearage, together with any subsequent dues that have accrued and not been paid.
+A member who is suspended or terminated for nonpayment of dues pursuant to this section may be reinstated to membership upon payment of the then-current dues for the fiscal year in which reinstatement is sought.

 Section 5.
 Any member of the Association in good standing may have the Dauphin County Bar Association dues waived or reduced annually by and at the sole discretion of the Board of Directors upon cause shown.